Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lavington's public transport analysis shows 228 active stops operating within the area, all of which are bus stops.
+Lavington has 228 active public transport stops, all of which are bus stops.
 These stops are served by 50 different routes that together facilitate 1,424 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents located an average of 138 meters from their nearest transport stop.
+The average distance from a resident's location to the nearest transport stop is 138 meters, indicating excellent accessibility.

-On average, there are 203 trips per day across all routes, which equates to approximately six weekly trips per individual stop.
+On average, there are 203 trips per day across all routes, which translates to approximately six weekly trips per individual stop.

 Frequently Asked Questions - Transport